 Now chill the pastry again by placing your tart tin in the fridge for an hour before baking.
 By doing this you are maximising your chances of the dough maintaining its shape.
 (Image 21)

 What is Blind Baking?

 Alright so now your pastry is in its tart tin looking all lovely and neat.
 What next?

-More often that not you’ll need to blind bake your pastry case.
+More often than not you’ll need to blind bake your pastry case.
 What do you mean I hear you saying.
-Basically it’s the process of par baking or completely baking your pastry before adding the filling.
+Basically, it's the process of par-baking or completely baking your pastry before adding the filling.

 Why do we blind bake pastry?

 If you fill the pastry with a custard filling and you bake it at the same time, due to the moisture of the filling the pastry will struggle to cook fully and you’ll end up with soggy pastry.
 Also if you have a no-bake filling for your tart, then the pastry needs to be fully baked prior to finishing off the tart by filling it.

 Some prefer to ‘dock’ the base of the tart (pricking holes with your fork) and some prefer to use pie weights when blind baking.
 I do both for safe measure!
 The fork holes allow the steam to rise from the dough and stop it from puffing up and rising.
 The pie weights are heavy enough to stop that dough from puffing up and rising.

 I use a mix of ceramic balls and rice as pie weights (or baking beans), as I find the combination of the two weights the pastry down and holds up the sides of the pastry well.
 Alternatively, you could use solely pie weights or rice or even lentils or sugar.
 I store these in a jar and re-use them over and over.
 Make sure they are distributed evenly and reach the brim of the pastry.